 How To Prevent Yoga Injuries.

-Prevention of Yoga Injuries has become a primary focus of DSL.
+Prevention of Yoga Injuries, as well as Regular Old Stretching & Exercise has become a primary focus of The DSL Method.
 That’s in part due to the Hippocratic Oath: Healer, Do No Harm … and in part, just to help people.

 OKAY, a lot’s been said here. … Now, how are we all going to get there? …